mikel072889/dogs-quiz-project2/README.md

 ### Functions Testing
 * Functions and features have been mainly tested on Google Chrome.
 * Some methods are not compatible with Firefox such as the location.reload() method.
+* 404 Page was also tested and passed.

 | Function                                        | Action                                    | Expected Result                                                        | PASS / FAIL |
 | ----------------------------------------------- | ----------------------------------------- | ---------------------------------------------------------------------- | ----------- |